 - Increased conversion rates turning audience members into customers

-- Reduce your risk of damaging your sender reputation
+- Reduced risk of damaging your email marketing sender reputation

-To ensure you know how to tell if an email address is valid and how to avoid invalid email addresses, Mirabel’s Marketing Manager will discuss the difference between invalid and valid email addresses.
+To ensure you know how to tell if an email address is valid (as well as how to avoid invalid email addresses), Mirabel’s Marketing Manager will discuss the difference between invalid and valid email addresses.
 We’ll also list email verification tools that you can use to grow a healthy email list for future marketing campaigns.